Conowingo Sediment Characterization and Innovative and Beneficial Reuse Pilot

-Since Conowingo Dam’s construction in 1929, sediments flowing down the Susquehanna River have been building up in its reservoir.
-Recent studies by the U.S. Geological Survey indicate that the reservoir is full, which means that more sediments and associated nutrients are washing downstream into Chesapeake Bay during storms.
-A 2015 study led by the Departments of Environment (MDE) and Natural Resources, the U.S. Army Corps of Engineers, Susquehanna River Basin Commission and EPA’s Chesapeake Bay Program (CBP) found that those sediments and nutrients are contributing to dissolved oxygen impairments in the Chesapeake Bay.
-CBP has calculated that an additional 6-million pounds of total nitrogen and 260,000 pounds of total phosphorus are now passing through Conowingo Dam and reducing dissolved oxygen levels in Chesapeake Bay.
+Since Conowingo Dam’s construction in 1929, sediment from the Susquehanna River watershed has been building up in its reservoir.
+Studies by the U.S. Geological Survey indicate the reservoir is now full, which means that more sediments and associated nutrients are washing downstream into Chesapeake Bay during storms.
+A 2015 study led by the Departments of Environment (MDE) and Natural Resources, the U.S. Army Corps of Engineers, the Susquehanna River Basin Commission and EPA’s Chesapeake Bay Program (CBP) found that those sediments and nutrients are contributing to dissolved oxygen impairments in Chesapeake Bay.
+CBP has calculated that an additional 6-million pounds of total nitrogen and 260,000 pounds of total phosphorus annually are now reaching Chesapeake Bay as a result of Conowingo infill.

 |Since the 2015 study, changing market conditions, increased stakeholder interest, and MDE’s dredged material reuse guidance have renewed interest in dredging as part of a comprehensive multi-state strategy to restore Chesapeake Bay.
 In 2018, Maryland issued a request for proposals for a Conowingo Sediment Characterization (SC) and Innovative Reuse and Beneficial Use (IRBU) pilot project to provide better information on the quality of sediments behind the dam, dredging costs, dredged material reuse options, scalability, and feasibility for addressing Conowingo’s impacts.
 In February 2019, Northgate-Dutra (ND) was awarded the SC and IRBU contract.
 The final SC report is available HERE and the final IRBU report available HERE.